alexyorke/PrivacyTypes/README.md

 }
 ```

+## Goals
+The ultimate goal is for libraries to adopt a PrivacyType-like interface and accept values without the caller needing to access the contents directly.
+This means that the PrivacyType-like interface would only allow access to the layer that actually needs the data.

 ### If I can't see the data, how can I do anything with it?

 There are a few ways to access the data: